Ruslan-Skira/algorithms_datastructures/ALGORITHM_TRAINING_OVERVIEW.md

 ## 📈 Success Metrics

-After completing both packages, you should be able to:
+After completing all three packages, you should be able to:

 - ✅ Implement basic algorithms from scratch
 - ✅ Recognize and adapt common patterns